Porsche 917: Construction

 The car's chassis was designed by Helmuth Bott and the engine was designed by Hans Mezger, both under the leadership of Ferdinand Piëch.
 The car was built around a very light spaceframe chassis (42 kg) which was permanently pressurised with gas to detect cracks in the welded structure.
 Power came from a new 4.5-litre air-cooled engine designed by Mezger.
 A completely new flat-12 block was designed without the cylinder offset needed by a boxer design to keep the engine compact.
 The 'Type 912' engine featured a 180° flat-12 cylinder layout with six crank throws (each conrod journal shared by opposing piston pair) as opposed to twelve on a boxer, twin overhead camshafts gear-driven from centrally mounted gears and twin spark plugs fed from two distributors.
 The large horizontally mounted cooling fan was also driven from centrally mounted gears.
 The longitudinally mounted type 920 gearbox was designed to take a set of four or five gears.

 To keep the car compact despite the large engine, the driving position was so far forward that the feet of the driver were beyond the front wheel axle.
 The car had remarkable technology.
 It used many components made of titanium, magnesium and exotic alloys that had been developed for lightweight "Bergspyder" hill climb racers.
 Other methods of weight reduction were rather simple, such as making the gear shift knob out of birch wood, some methods were not simple, such as using the tubular frame itself as oil piping to the front oil cooler (a design used successfully by Lotus beginning with Lotus 22 of 1962).
+Bodywork made from Fiberglass saved further weight, though at the cost of safety in the event of an accident.
+This led to automotive writer James May nicknaming the 917 "the world’s fastest canoe."